-- You may help a person fill out the application if he/she cannot read, or has a physical disability. - If an applicant cannot sign his/her name on the application, the applicant may make a mark on the signature line.
+- You may help a person fill out the application if he/she cannot read or has a physical disability. - If an applicant cannot sign his/her name on the application, the applicant may make a mark on the signature line.
 Print the name of the applicant beside the mark.
-Sign your name and address as the witness and state the reason the applicant is unable to sign. - You may allow another registered voter (or anyone who has submitted a registration application) to fill out and sign an application for his/her spouse, parent or child.
+If the applicant cannot make a mark, please state that fact on the application and print the applicant's name.
+Sign and print your name, and provide your residence address as the witness. - You may allow another registered voter (or anyone who has submitted a registration application) to fill out and sign an application for his/her spouse, parent or child.
 That person must sign the application as "agent" and state the relationship to the applicant on the application.
 The "agent" must have the permission of the applicant to do this.